-- (a) The provisions of Chapter 236 of the Wisconsin Statutes; - (b) The provisions of See.
-Chapter 28 "Real Property Transactions" of the Dane County Ordinances; - (c) The rules of the Wisconsin Departments of Safety and Professional Services and Natural Resources regulating lot size and lot elevation if the land to be subdivided is land divisions and subdivisions not served by a public sewer and provisions for such service have not been made; - (d) The rules of the Wisconsin Department of Transportation (WisDOT) relating to safety of access and the preservation of the public interest and investment in the highway system if the land owned or controlled by the subdivider abuts on a U.S. or state trunk highway or connecting street within WisDOT's jurisdiction. - (e) The Town of Cottage Grove Comprehensive Plan and any applicable ordinances, official maps and regulations that are in place when a subdivider submits a preliminary plat or certified survey map. - (3) CONTRACT AND SECURITY FOR IMPROVEMENTS. - (a) Contract.
+(a) The provisions of Chapter 236 of the Wisconsin Statutes;

+(b) The provisions of Chapter 28 "Real Property Transactions" of the Dane County Ordinances;

+(c) The rules of the Wisconsin Departments of Safety and Professional Services and Natural Resources regulating land divisions and subdivisions not served by a public sewer and provisions for such service have not been made;

+(d) The rules of the Wisconsin Department of Transportation (WisDOT) relating to safety of access and the preservation of the public interest and investment in the highway system if the land owned or controlled by the subdivider abuts on a U.S. or state trunk highway or connecting street within WisDOT's jurisdiction.

+(e) The Town of Cottage Grove Comprehensive Plan and any applicable ordinances, official maps and regulations that are in place when a subdivider submits a preliminary plat or certified survey map.

+- (3) CONTRACT AND SECURITY FOR IMPROVEMENTS. - (a) Contract.

-Before any Final Plat or, Certified Survey Map requiring public improvements, or Comprehensive Development Plan is signed on behalf of the Towninseribed by the Clerk, the subdivider shall enter a contract with the Town wherein the subdivider agrees to:
+Before any Final Plat or Certified Survey Map requiring public improvements is signed on behalf of the Town, the subdivider shall enter a contract with the Town wherein the subdivider agrees to:

-MTo make and to install all required public improvements within eighteen months or, where staging is permitted, within four years of the date that the plat, or Certified Survey Map, or Comprehensive Development Plan is recorded.
-The Town Board may permit construction to be staged pursuant to an installation and completion schedule.
-Where staging is permitted, the Town Board will accept the public improvements within designated parts of the subdivision, or land division, or comprehensive development when they have been completed in accordance with the approved plans and specifications and have passed the necessary inspections, even though the particular improvements may not have been completed within the remainder of the subdivision or comprehensive development.

-- 2. ITo include the following Surface surface water runoff statement, "The owners of lands in this subdivision are estopped from commencing any action whatsoever against the Town of Cottage Grove, Dane County, Wisconsin for damages caused by surface water runoff or drainage".
+- 1. Make and to install all required public improvements within eighteen months or, where staging is permitted, within four years of the date that the plat or Certified Survey Map is recorded.
+The Town Board may permit construction to be staged pursuant to an installation and completion schedule. - 2.
+Include the following surface water runoff statement, "The owners of lands in this subdivision are estopped from commencing any action whatsoever against the Town of Cottage Grove, Dane County, Wisconsin for damages caused by surface water runoff or drainage".
 This statement must also be included as a covenant on or with the Final Plat or Certified Survey Map. - 3.
 Provide for guarantees by the subdivider of all public improvements for not less than one year following final acceptance by the Town, and an additional one year after each replacement of any guaranteed work. - 4.
 Provide adequate supervision, inspection, testing, and regulation of construction schedules and methods. - 5.
 Outline requirements for acceptance of public improvements by the Town. - 6.
-Require that contractors engaged in work on public improvements be adequately insured for liability, including workers' compensation liability. - Assure that the subdivider and all contractors agree to indemnify the Town and its professional consultants for any liability arising out of the construction of public improvements. - 8.
-Provide for the payment of required fees and the dedication of required lands and improvements. - Provide for the reimbursement of the Town for staff time, professional consultant's fees, and other costs incurred in connection with the development of the property. - 10.
+Require that contractors engaged in work on public improvements be adequately insured for liability, including workers' compensation liability. - 7.
+Assure that the subdivider and all contractors agree to indemnify the Town and its professional consultants for any liability arising out of the construction of public improvements. - 8.
+Provide for the payment of required fees and the dedication of required lands and improvements. - 9.
+Provide for the reimbursement of the Town for staff time, professional consultant's fees, and other costs incurred in connection with the development of the property. - 10.
 Provide for the security to guarantee completion of the public improvements and the other obligations of the subdivider under the agreement and this Chapter. - 11.
-Require the subdivider to submit record drawings in a digital format specified by the Town Engineer following the completion and acceptance of all public improvements. - 12.
-Require the subdivider to control weeds and all growth of natural vegetation in a manner consistent with Town ordinances on each lot, outlot, or publicly dedicated parcel until such time as that land is transferred to another entity. - 13.
-Require that the subdivider be responsible for clearing all soil, vegetation, gravel, and similar construction site debris that is tracked onto public streets during the day on which such tracking occurs. - 14.
-Require the construction and maintenance of street terrace trees, landscape buffer strip landscaping, and arterial and collector street noise mitigation as approved to meet any applicable requirements under this Chapter. - 15.
-Require the subdivider's compliance with all other Town ordinances, conditions of approval, and other applicable regulations.
+Require the subdivider to submit record drawings in a digital format specified by the Town Engineer following the completion and acceptance of all public improvements.